TeamPuzel/SonicEngine/README.md

 ## Class structure

-The game itself uses a very boring, standard class structure.
+The game itself uses a very standard class structure.
+Do note that the game objects are in the object directory, not src as they are compiled as libraries and loaded by the engine proper at runtime as needed.

 ```
 Game -> Scene
-          |-> Stage -> [Object]
+          |-> Stage -> [(dynlib) Object]
-          |-> ... and many other simple scenes like the opening screen or death screen.
+          |-> ... and potentially other simple scenes like the opening screen or death screen.
 ```

 ### Object composition